 We checked everywhere.
 We checked our analytics and user onboarding and found nothing unusual.
 Our customer support was also great.
 We were scratching our heads trying to figure out what was causing the churn, until someone in our team suggested we check the time data.

-Our entire team tracks time to all tasks that we work on.
-This makes managing schedules easier plus we can see what everyone’s working on – a boon when your team’s 100 percent remote.
+Our entire team tracks time taken on all tasks that we work on.
+This makes managing schedules easier, plus we can see what everyone’s working on – a boon when your team’s 100 percent remote.
 Not to mention, we can use that data to optimize our business growth.
-We use our own time tracking software, Hubstaff, to track time to our tasks/projects.
+We use our own time tracking software, Hubstaff, to track time on our tasks/projects.